UICRRL/HIL_toolkit/Instructions_rpi.md

 ```

 This script will clone the liblsl and install lsl.
 It will also set the `liblsl.so` path to the `PYLSL_LIB` environment variable for your Raspberry Pi.

+After this, follow the install instructions in the main README.md file.